Find your way around Grade Centre

 - Last Access: The last time the student accessed the module.

-- Availability: If a student is not available, they won't be able to access the module.
+- Availability: If not available in the module, they won't be able to access the module, this can be changed by editing the settings under 'Available to users'.

-- Weighted Total: Allows you to add weight to assignments, then shows the weighted mark.
+- Weighted Total: Allows you to add weight to assignments, this column then shows the weighted mark.
 See our weighted total guide for more information.

 You can create a Grade Centre column to record external marks, such as marks for a performance.
 This keeps all marks for your module in one place.